marwahaha/berkeleystreets/README.md

 ## Where have I been so far?

-When I first made this list, I had traveled on all of the roads on campus that were actually roads (Bancroft Steps, Campus Dr, Lower Sproul Breezeway, Sports Ln).
-I had also been on every road in Downtown Berkeley and at the Marina.
+When I first made this list, I had traveled on all of the roads on campus, in Downtown Berkeley, and at the marina.
 But I certainly hadn't visited them all.

 I'm keeping track of what I've definitely seen in [`visited.txt`](https://raw.githubusercontent.com/marwahaha/berkeleystreets/master/visited.txt).
 I can see which streets I haven't yet visited with this command: